sethiii-git/ai-assistant/README.md

 # AI Assistant Web Application

-[cite_start]This project is a web-based AI Assistant built with Flask and Python, as specified in the "Major Project for Prompt Engineering" document[cite: 1]. [cite_start]It allows users to perform tasks like answering questions, summarizing text, and generating creative content by interacting with an AI model.
+This project is a web-based AI Assistant built with Flask and Python, as specified in the "Major Project for Prompt Engineering" document.
+It allows users to perform tasks like answering questions, summarizing text, and generating creative content by interacting with an AI model.

 ## Features

-* [cite_start]**Three Core Functions**: Question Answering, Text Summarization, and Creative Content Generation[cite: 9, 10, 11].
+* **Three Core Functions**: Question Answering, Text Summarization, and Creative Content Generation.
-* [cite_start]**Dynamic Prompt Selection**: For each function, users can choose from three different prompt styles (e.g., Simple, Detailed, ELI5).
+* **Dynamic Prompt Selection**: For each function, users can choose from three different prompt styles (e.g., Simple, Detailed, ELI5).
-* [cite_start]**Web Interface**: A clean, user-friendly interface built with Flask and HTML[cite: 21].
+* **Web Interface**: A clean, user-friendly interface built with Flask and HTML.
-* [cite_start]**Feedback System**: Users can provide feedback on AI responses, which is logged for analysis[cite: 26, 93].
+* **Feedback System**: Users can provide feedback on AI responses, which is logged for analysis.

 ## Setup and Installation